Southern Arterial Route: Criticism in 1993

+Safety

+There are frequent crashes, including fatal crashes, along the route.

+Harris Street "has high accident rates involving pedestrians" and residents "report pedestrian safety risks due to large volumes of fast-moving through traffic".
+In 2012, Alex Greenwich requested Gladys Berejiklian (the Minister for Transport at the time) to reduce the speed of Harris Street from 50km/h to 40km/h.
+The Government did not consider reducing the speed limit "as it is a major state road".

+On May 12 2026, a person driving a truck struck a woman in her 80s who was walking on Harris Street.
+The woman died at the scene.

 Current Status and Future

 There is no current public Transport for NSW position on the extension or removal of the Southern Arterial Route (reversal to two-way operation).

-In the 20th June 2022 City of Sydney Council meeting, the council carried a motion to support the removal of the one-way pair of Regent Street and Gibbons Street and reinforce the high street character of Regent Street, however acknowledges TfNSW is the public authority responsible for managing the state roads.
+In the City of Sydney Council meeting on 20 June 2022, the council carried a motion to support the removal of the one-way pair of Regent Street and Gibbons Street and reinforce the high street character of Regent Street, however acknowledges TfNSW is the public authority responsible for managing the state roads.
 It states A key recommendation is the removal of the Gibbons Street / Regent Street one-way pair operation and the reinstatement of two-way traffic flow.
 It states TfNSW's submission notes "the conversion of the existing one way pairs would require a separate detailed investigation to determine the feasibility and implications for the existing and future transport network".

 The planning documents for the Sydney Gateway Project state that as a result of its construction "O’Riordan Street and Botany Road will carry around 30% less traffic in 2026".

 A letter detailing a transport impact assessment for a nearby development states that "Sydney Gateway Road Project would result in a reduction in daily traffic by 30%-31% on O’Riordan Street and 26%-28% on Botany Road", and that this would justify the reallocation of signal timing.

-The Future Transport 2056 transport strategy included that "Extension of the Botany Road / Wyndham Street one- way pair to Mascot (via O’Riordan Street / Botany Road)" is part of the "Transport Network Assumptions".
+The Future Transport 2056 transport strategy included that "Extension of the Botany Road / Wyndham Street one- way pair to Mascot (via O’Riordan Street / Botany Road)" as part of the "Transport Network Assumptions" in the "Economic scenario".

 Related studies and projects

+Western Distributor Road Network Improvements

+In August 2022 Transport for NSW published the Review of Environmental Factors for the "Western Distributor Road Network Improvements" project.
+Primary goals of the project were to increase road "operational efficiency", increase "efficiency at local intersections" and to "reduce queues" (for cars).

+On 15 November 2023, the pedestrian crossing at Harris Street south of Allen Street was removed.
+The crossing was removed to improve intersection efficiency.
+This had the effect of increasing vehicle capacity from the Anzac Bridge onto the Southern Arterial southbound.

+MP Alex Greenwich described the project as representing "more 1950s road planning".